 When running a workflow, intermediate steps often have outputs that are not very useful compared to the overall results.
 Complicated workflows can have a large number of large intermediates, which can increase the storage costs of a project.
-For example, a large scale project recently discovered that as much as 85% of their storage cost was going to store intermediate files which no one ever accessed or used.
+For example, a large scale project recently discovered that as much as 85% of their storage cost was going to store intermediate files that no one ever accessed or used.
 Terra now offers the option to delete intermediate files upon successful completion of the workflow, enabling significant savings.

-The Delete Intermediate Files option explained
+The Delete Intermediate Files options explained

 Intermediate files are kept unless the "Delete intermediate outputs" option in the workflow configuration (see screenshot below) is selected.